castep-docs/castep-docs/docs/documentation/Transition_State_Search/neb.md

 - decide on whether you want the climbing image method (`TSSEARCH_NEB_CLIMBING`), and
 - think about the relevant force criterion to be used (`TSSEARCH_FORCE_TOL`).

-For a more practical guide on how to use the NEB method in CASTEP, see the [tutorial](../../tutorials/NEB/neb_tutorial.md).
+For a practical guide on how to use the NEB method in CASTEP, see the [tutorial](../../tutorials/NEB/neb_tutorial.md).

 ## Output files

-In addition to the information in the `.castep` file, a `.ts` file will be generated during the coarse of a transition state search calculation.
+In addition to information in the `.castep` file, a `.ts` file will be generated during a transition state search calculation.
 Below is the start of a typical `.ts` file, with annotations explaing what each line means (you can see these by clicking on the (:heavy_plus_sign:) symbols).

 !!! note
-        The `.ts` file, like the `.geom` and the `.md` files, use atomic units (Ha for energies, Bohr for distances and Bohr/Ha for forces etc.).
+        Like `.geom` and `.md` files, `.ts` files use atomic units (Ha for energies, Bohr for distances and Bohr/Ha for forces etc.).

 ``` yaml
  TSTYPE TSConfirmation # (1)!